kushmerick/cfoundry-scala/README.md

 # cfoundry-scala

-cfoundry-scala is a 'native' Scala reimplementation of [cfoundry|http://github.com/cloudfoundry/cfoundry].
+cfoundry-scala is a 'native' Scala reimplementation of the "cfoundry" CF Ruby client (http://github.com/cloudfoundry/cfoundry).

 ## Using cfoundry-scala from Scala